dfulmer/spreadsheet-maker/README.md

 maker_original4.py - this script has an error and just creates an empty Excel spreadsheet.

-maker_original5.py - this script has a warning.
+maker_original5.py - this script has a warning in its output.
 There's a message when you open the spreadsheet created by it.
 It has a blank worksheet.
 The summary tsv worksheet only has the first two lines.

 maker_original6.py - this script has a lot of the same problems as the last one.
 It does not produce a usable spreadsheet.